Vishnu746go/Sitafal_Assignment/README.md

    - Extracts and aggregates data from relevant PDFs to generate structured comparison responses.

 4. **Response Generation**:
-   - Uses a retrieval-augmented prompt format to ensure accurate and factual responses.
+   - Uses a retrieval-augmented prompt format to generate responses.
-   - Provides detailed explanations while retaining contextual accuracy.

 ---